 I settled into the race on the flat section with long switch backs and went over the hurdles for the first time.

 Following some more switchbacks there were some steep banked sections which everyone was required to dismount due to the gradient of the bank and the quick corner.

 Very few managed to cycle this section but you could hear the cheer from the large crowd that had gathered at the bank every time someone did.

-I was now riding alone but was getting back into the rhythm of the race until the 4thlap when I was lapped by the leaders and other riders started to pass me.
-Whilst this is slightly annoying as you have to take wider or slower lines through corners to allow the faster riders riding the racing line, you do get to follow wheels and lines through the technical sections so it can help.
+I was now riding alone but was getting back into the rhythm of the race until the 4th lap.
+I was lapped by the leaders and other riders started to pass me.
+Whilst this is slightly annoying as you have to take wider or slower lines through corners.
+This is to allow the faster riders to take the racing line.
+You do get to follow wheels and lines through the technical sections so it can help.

 On my penultimate lap, I noticed I was catching the rider in front.
 This gave me a great incentive and I always felt I was gaining.
-After going through the finish line and hearing the bell for the last lap, I had the rider firmly in my sights and was able to pass him on the long switchbacks.
-I was able to hold him off to the end of the race.
+After going through the finish line and hearing the bell for the last lap, I had the rider firmly in my sights.
+I was able to pass him on the long switchbacks.
+I held him off to the end of the race.

 I finished 78 out of 82 finishers (9 Did not finish).
-My lap times (with the exception of the first lap) improved with every lap and I felt I had more confidence throughout the race and I only finished 7 seconds behind the rider in front so I could have finished higher if I had not had the crashes, but that is part of cycling (and a large part of cyclocross!)
+My lap times (with the exception of the first lap) improved with every lap.
+I felt I had more confidence throughout the race and I only finished 7 seconds behind the rider in front.
+I could have finished higher if I had not had the crashes, but that is part of cycling (and a large part of cyclocross!).

-Cycling weekly also raced watch the video here – you see me a couple of times https://www.youtube.com/watch?v=WQR7nyS5Nh8
+Cycling weekly also raced.
+Watch the video below – you see me a couple of times.